f.a.q.

 The Kayak Trail is run by a small group of warm-hearted down-to-earth kayak instructors.
 The guides leading the groups are always certified wilderness guides.
 Most of the guides work with kayak tours during the summer season, and spend the winters guiding in the Scandinavian fells.
 They are also certified for Wilderness First Aid.
 Needless to say, you can trust us to deliver a beautiful nature experience to you, but also to keep you safe and handle any unexpected situations (in the unlikely event that one should occur).

 When booking our guided or self-guided tours, everything you need is included, from start to finish, including all kayak and camping equipment you need.
-What you need to bring yourself is a few sets of clothes for outdoor use, shoes for water and land, towel and swimwear, sunglasses, sunblock and toiletries and other personal items.
+The guided tour includes food, and for the self-guided tours you can add our tasty food package.
+Transfer is also an optional add-on that we recommend for your convenience.
+What you do need to bring yourself is a few sets of clothes for outdoor use, shoes for water and land, towel and swimwear, sunglasses, sunblock and toiletries and other personal items.

 The Swedish summer weather, and especially the archipelago weather, changes a lot and quickly.
 We will equip you with the SMHI app and make sure you know how to get the latest forecasts so you can plan your day accordingly.
 If you are with a guide you will go through the weather forecast together.
 There is no typical weather and temperature vary a lot, but normally it stays between 20-27 °C during the day.
 In our experience during a 4-6 day trip you will have some sunny days, some cloudy ones, some calm and some windy ones.
 Perhaps some rain, but normally it passes quickly.
 For the occasional bad weather day, our great equipment will keep you dry and safe.